asearfos/chipper/docs/chipper_manual.md

 issue and want to change this threshold, see line 344 of control\_panel.py (and line 267 in run\_chipper.kv for popup message).*

-Each file will load using the default parameters to automatically parse the song.
-Next adjust the parameters to finalize your segmentation.
-For definitions of the parameters and how they are applied to the spectrogram, see Searfoss, Pino, Creanza 2019 or the code at github .com/CreanzaLab/chipper.
+Each file will load using the default parameters from the landing page to automatically parse the song.
+Next adjust the sliders to finalize your segmentation.
+For detailed calculations involving the parameters underlying these sliders and how they are applied to the spectrogram, see *Searfoss, Pino, Creanza 2019* or the code at github.com/CreanzaLab/chipper.

-Here is a suggested order in changing parameters:
+Here is a suggested order in which to adjust the sliders (for a detailed example with screenshots, see next section):

  1. Adjust the high-pass and low-pass filter slider (left of top spectrogram).